mantofer02/mantofer02/README.md

 <div id="header" align="center">

-## Hey, I hope you find what you are looking for in my profile!
+## Hey, nice to meet you!
-Feel free to browse over my public repos.
-Feel free to provide feedback, insight or contact me!
+Feel free to browse over my public repos and to provide feedback, insight or contact me!

 <div id="badges">
 <a href="http://www.linkedin.com/in/marco-ferraro-1182a1200/">